fboglind/lis070-su-admin-project/README.md

 ## Data

-The full dataset consists of course descriptions from Stockholm University's Ladok system with UO classification labels and percentage distributions.
-A 50-line sample is included in this repository.
-Data and trained models are available on Zenodo: https://zenodo.org/records/18256018
+- The dataset consists of course descriptions from Stockholm University's Ladok system with UO classification labels and percentage distributions.

-## Key dependencies:
-- transformers
-- torch
-- scikit-learn
-- pandas
-- numpy
+- A 50-line sample is included in this repository.
+- Full dataset are available on Zenodo: https://zenodo.org/records/18256018

 ## Installation